Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Simulation Study: Nonstationary field

-Here we only use the positive analogue $h>0$ basis representation.
+First, we perform the spherical harmonics transform (SHT) onto observations $y^F$ and each computer run $\eta_j, j=1,\ldots, 50$, and then carry out the calibration on the coefficients.
 In total, we estimate 13 models with different numbers of expansion order.
-The results of the analysis of the calibration parameters using the 4th to 7th orders of the SHT are shown in the first part of Table \ref{tab:ex5-post} (Model A-D).
-From the results for the posterior sampling, we can see that the global calibration parameter $\theta_1$ is estimated well.
+The results of using the 4th to 7th orders of the SHT are shown in the first part of Table \ref{tab:ex5-post} (Strategies A-D).
+We can see that the global calibration parameter $\theta_1$ is estimated well.
 However, even though the convergence of an MCMC chain can be established for $\theta_2$ and $\theta_3$, the posterior means are underestimated.
+According to the root-mean-square error (RMSE) between assumed and predicted observations, which can be written as

-Besides, an increase in the order of the expansion does not really improve the results.
-This underestimation can be viewed as an inability to capture local variations.
-As $s_2=\sin(l)\sin(L)$ has stronger variations than $\exp(-s_3 - s_1)=\exp(-\cos(L) - \cos(l)\sin(L))$ (see Fig. \ref{fig:ex5-surface}), those numerical differences also influence the estimation of $\theta_2$ and $\theta_3$.
+an increase in the expansion order cannot improve the results.
+This underestimation can be viewed as a deficiency to capture local variations through a global mean structure: the variation created by these two parameters will be obscured and distorted by the variation from $\theta_1$.

-In order to understand the role of the parameters of the SPDE in the calibration, we first perform a calibration using only the SPDE estimated coefficients $\{\kappa^M, \tau^M \}$.
-Under the same priors and algorithm, the posterior mean and SD of the first three orders of the expansion for $\kappa^M$ and $\tau^M$ are shown in the second part of Table \ref{tab:ex5-post} (Model E - G).
+In order to understand the role of the SPDE parameters in the calibration, we then perform a calibration using only the coefficients $\{\kappa^M, \tau^M \}$.
+Under the same priors and algorithm, the posterior mean and SD of the first three orders of the expansion for $\kappa^M$ and $\tau^M$ are shown in the second part of Table \ref{tab:ex5-post} (Strategies E - G).
 Even though the calibration does not fully succeed (and should not without matching original outputs to observations but only SPDE information), the result in the 2nd order expansion for $\kappa^M$ and $\tau^M$ seems informative as the posterior modes are close to the true values.
-The first two orders of the expansion surface for $\kappa^F$ and $\tau^F$ for the observations $y^F$ are shown in Fig. \ref{fig:ex5-kappa}.
-It is difficult to directly interpret the features of $\kappa(s)$ and $\tau(s)$; However, from Fig. \ref{fig:ex5-kappa}(c) - (d) we can see a strong northeast-southwest flow with high uncertainty (inverse precision) and high correction decay rate over the $y^F$ surface.
-Besides, the 1st and 3rd order representation results seem unhelpful in detecting the true value of the calibration parameters.
+The first two orders of the expansion surface for $\kappa^F$ and $\tau^F$ for the observations are shown in Fig. \ref{fig:ex5-kappa}.
+It is difficult to directly interpret the features of $\kappa(s)$ and $\tau(s)$.
+However, from Fig. \ref{fig:ex5-kappa}(c)-(d) we can see that a strong northeast-southwest flow in $\kappa^F(s)$ matches the pattern in Fig. \ref{fig:ex5-surface} (b)-(c), and a highly anti-correlation between $\tau^F(s)$ (inverse precision) and $y^F$ surface.